Achedmi/Help-App/README.md

 # ❗❗❗

-- This app is just for learning purposes !! so if you wanna push the app or the idea feel free about it, don’t worry i won’t sude you 😂
+- This app is just for learning purposes !! so if you wanna push the app or the idea feel free about it, don’t worry i won’t sue you 😂
 - if you saw any dump line (or lines) in the app, don’t worry about it’s just me being dump, feel free to let me know what i am being dump at, i’ll be more than welcome 😊, i’m just learning 🤷‍♂️